Courage to Lead for Young Leaders and Activists

 - Strengthen your capacity to ask open-ended questions, hold tensions, and rejoin soul and role

-At the retreat, thirty young leaders and activists (ages 25-40) will journey together by engaging in large-and small-group dialogues focused on evocative texts and questions.
-Over the course of three days, there will be opportunities to explore the intersection of your inner capacity and authenticity as it relates to life, leadership, and activism.
-There will be time for stillness, solitude, and journaling for reflection, to help unearth clarity and courage and bring meaning and resiliency to your life and leadership.
+At the retreat, young leaders and activists (ages 25-40) will journey together by engaging in large-and small-group dialogues.
+Over the course of three days, there will be opportunities to explore the intersection of your inner capacity and authenticity as it relates to your life, leadership, and activism.
+There will be time for stillness, solitude, time on the land, and journaling for reflection, to help unearth clarity and courage and bring meaning and resiliency to your life and leadership.

 This retreat is modeled on the Circle of Trust® approach developed by Parker J. Palmer and the Center for Courage & Renewal.
-For the past six years, these Young Leaders and Activists retreats have been offered in the United States drawing international cohorts.
-Tatamagouche Centre is pleased to partner with the Center for Courage & Renewal to host the retreat in Canada.
+These Young Leaders and Activists retreats have been offered in the United States for seven years, and for the first time in Canada in 2018 at the Tatamagouche Centre.
 You can learn more about “Circles of Trust” at www.couragerenewal.org/approach or in Parker Palmer’s book, A Hidden Wholeness: The Journey Toward an Undivided Life.

 Leadership – Brian Braganza